tetris245/ULTRAbc/README.md

   - Note: Changing background will also change display (back to 1st screen)
 * Added pronouns for the "It" gender type
 * Added Chinese translation of the pronouns
+* Updated the AltChatSearchToggle and ChatSearchCreateSearchControls functions
-* Updated the ChatSearchCreateSearchControls function and the AltPreferenceSubscreens constant
+* Updated the AltPreferenceSubscreens constant